 - Jesus (God) came to earth as a human to pay our penalty for sin, giving us eternal life

-- Jesus was physically dead and buried.
-But on the third day He rose from the dead, demonstrating there is truly life after death.
+- o Jesus was physically dead and buried.
+However, that was not the end.
+On the third day He rose from the dead, demonstrating there is truly life after death.

 - God has given us free will.
 He wants us to accept the gift of life He offers, but He does not force us to accept His gift.

 Conclusion: It was because of your sin that Jesus went to the cross.
-He did it on His own initiative, out of love for you, so that you might have life.
+He did it willingly, out of love for you, so that you might have life.
 There is nothing evil or immoral here, just love.

 Next example: [God is cruel because] he promised to send non-Christians to eternal torture (e.g., Revelation 21:8).